What do the color of gloves mean?

 5. Purple Disposable Gloves

 Purple Nitrile Exam Gloves are rated to be suitable for chemotherapy applications.
 And they’re friendlier to patients.
 Some find that blue is too associated with cold hospital exam tables and find patients are more receptive to purple and pink gloves.
 Competitors’ purple exam gloves may not be suitable for chemotherapy, but purple gloves are ideal for chemo at Harmony.

 6. White Disposable Gloves

 Cleanrooms like to use white gloves because it is critical to see materials on your gloves.
 EMTs may use white gloves for the same reason, although blood quickly displays on all light-colored gloves.

 7. Green Disposable Gloves

 Green disposable gloves are used by health care professionals such as doctors, nurses, at-home care professionals, and surgeons.
 Green nitrile allows doctor offices and hospitals to color code their nitrile gloves for different uses and sizes.

 Hospitals and exam rooms may have disposable glove dispensers with varied colors of gloves for different usages and protective levels, along with sizing.
 For example, one compartment may have a size medium and another box large.

 Double Gloving and Glove Colors

-Doctors double glove when they need protection from a tear in highly infectious situations.
+Doctors double-glove when they need protection from a tear in highly infectious situations.
 Healthcare professionals wear two layers of gloves to adequately protect themselves.
 The doctor can quickly see a tear or abrasion by wearing a white glove as a base layer and then putting a second purple exam glove on.
 The white glove will show through the purple layer upon tearing.
 Double gloving is effective against bloodborne pathogens and other infectious materials.
 According to research, double gloving can reduce exposure to pathogens by as much as 87%.

 Conclusion – What do the colors of disposable gloves mean?

 Where to buy colored disposable gloves?